Nikkal: Name and character

 Nikkal was derived from the Mesopotamian goddess Ningal (Sumerian: "great lady"), wife of the moon god Nanna.
 Similarly to deities such as Ea, Damkina, Aya or Pinikir she was introduced from Mesopotamia to Hurrian areas possibly as early as in the third millennium BCE.
 Alfonso Archi assumes that the presence of Ningal in the pantheon of the kingdom of Mari in particular was in part responsible for her adoption by the Hurrians and her later prominence in their religion.
-He stresses that Ningal she was already known in the west in the Ur III period.
+He stresses that Ningal was already known in the west in the Ur III period.

 In Hittite sources Nikkal's name was usually spelled logographically as ^{d}NIN.GAL, though phonetic syllabic spellings such as ^{d}Ni-ik-kal are also known, while in Hurrian texts the latter predominate.
 An additional form of the name, Nikkal-wa-Ib ("Nikkal and Ib"), is known from Ugarit.
 It is commonly accepted that the second element means "fruit" in Ugaritic and that it is analogous to a similar epithet of the Mesopotamian Nanna, ^{d}In-bi, "the fruit".
 However, restorations of Ugaritic texts including the phrase ilat inbi, "goddess of fruit," are now regarded as erroneous and there is no evidence that such an epithet was ever applied to Nikkal independently from the name Nikkal-wa-Ib.
 An alternate interpretation associates Ib with Umbu, a name of the moon god in Hurrian sources which possibly originated in Upper Mesopotamia.
 However, according to Mauro Giorgieri connecting this epithet with the Umbu, or treating the latter as an epithet of Nikkal, is problematic.
 He concludes that instances where the name Umbu precedes Nikkal should be treated as references to a dyad of deities, the former being the name of the Hurrian moon god in this context.
 The etymology of this theonym ultimately remains uncertain.

 Due to Nikkal's infrequent appearances in mythological texts, discussion of her character is regarded as largely speculative.
 In Hittite tradition she could function as one of the deities linked to oaths alongside Išḫara and the moon god.
 (Note: The sumerogram denoting this deity, ^{d}EN.ZU or ^{d}XXX, typically refers to Arma in Hittite sources, with Hattian Kašku being a figure of minor importance.)
 However, such attestations are not common.